ZYB0726/MKDNet/README.md

 # MKDNet
 Tiny Object Tracking with Multilevel Knowledge Distillation Network and A Large-scale Benchmark
 # Dataset
-the site of whole dataset is at https://github.com/users/TOT-BENCHMARK/projects/1#card-58945129

-the training set and testing set is at https://github.com/users/TOT-BENCHMARK/projects/1#card-59237975
+the site of whole dataset is at 链接：https://pan.baidu.com/s/1EGSSOGsGeRGgRB5HmtWH3w 提取码：5dlx the split of training set and testing set is at https://github.com/users/TOT-BENCHMARK/projects/1#card-59237975

 # Evaluation Code
 This evaluation code  is at 链接：https://pan.baidu.com/s/17jYZjOesz_wsC0596_QIcQ